Alert

 The daily creel limit for crappie is 10 fish per angler, and the daily aggregate limit is 25 fish for boats with three or more anglers.
 Crappie must be over 12 inches, and the pole limit remains at 4 per angler.
 In addition, fish may only be cleaned at designated fish cleaning stations if available, not on the water or in the boat ramp parking lots.
 In the spillways, the daily limit is 10 fish per angler.
 There are no boat or size limits in the spillways.
 Pole limits in the rip-rapped portions of the spillways remain 1 per angler.

 All ramps are blocked off except for the gravel one into the north river channel at Hwy 51 landing parking lot.
 How far you can go there is limited by river flow and/or lake level.
-Creek and riverbank fishing are other options.
+Creek and river bank fishing are other options.

 For COE regulations, see: US Army Corps of Engineers

-Fish | Fish from the bank or in creek and river pools for bass, crappie, white bass, or catfish.
+Fish | As the COE drains the lake, falling water levels will start to pull fish out of flooded vegetation via tributaries toward the main lake.
+It will also concentrate fish and baitfish.
+Fish from the bank or in creek and river pools for bass, crappie, white bass, or catfish.
+Most reports have been for catfish.
 Use baits and lures appropriate for your target fish (ex. soft plastics for bass, jigs for crappie, natural baits for catfish).
 Rain runoff usually triggers a catfish bite. |

 All fishing regulations remain in effect.
 It is a good time to take pictures or waypoints of bottom cover or habitat for when the lake refills.
 Be very careful around steep banks or soft bottomed areas.
 Some fish have survived in the main lake, sloughs, and creek and river channels.